samdzie/497S-project-phase-3/README.md

 be friend groups, clubs, or organizations - to have an easy-to-use tool for organizing events.

+This project was developed for [CS 497S: Scalable Web Systems][1], taught by Professor Tim Richards at UMass Amherst in Fall 2020.

 ## Team Members
 - Hichem Bennia
 - Sam Dziewietin